-You’ll be embedded with our agency teams and also work with other FORM interns on an actual project for a client or community initiative.
-You’re going to take real-world problems, think up solutions, and then (this is the hardest part) figure out how to turn your ideas into something tangible.
-In other words, you’re not just going to get a closer look at agency life, you’re going to live it the way we do every day.
+You'll become a key part of our agency team, while also working closely with other FORM interns on an actual project for a client or community initiative.
+You’re going to take real-world problems, think up solutions and then (this is the hardest part) figure out how to turn your ideas into something tangible.
+In other words, you’re not just going to get a closer look at agency life.
+You’re going to live it the way we do every day.

 UX Design & Development

 You are a mere mortal, and yet to your family and friends, you are a tech god.
 You fix problems with a user-first mentality, some wireframes, HTML and a lil’ CSS.
-But first, you try turning it off and on again.
+But first, you might want to try turning it off and on again.

 You’ve emerged from your content cocoon as a full-on social butterfly.
 Insta, Snap, Pinterest, you’re all over it.
 You’re the #first one to #know what is #trending and #why.
 And when it comes to earned media like press releases and articles, you're all about that AP style.